Poe Dameron: Casting and portrayal

+Characterization

 In The Force Awakens, Poe is a skilled X-wing fighter pilot for the Resistance.
 The son of Rebel Alliance fighters, he is a commander in the Resistance's Starfighter Corps and "one of Leia Organa's most-trusted operatives" who is headstrong and "can fly anything".
 Isaac described Poe as "the best freaking pilot in the galaxy...
 He's been sent on a mission by a certain princess, and he ends up coming up across [Finn], and their fates are forever intertwined."

 Natalie Zutter and Chris Lough of Tor.com wrote, "Poe is that rare creature who knows exactly what he wants to do with his life."
 Isaac said of the character in 2015, "Poe's the kind of guy you want in the trenches with you.
-He’s straightforward, he’s honest, he's incredibly loyal and he’s got some swagger to him."
-Katy Waldman wrote for Slate, "This is Poe Dameron, star pilot, heartthrob, wiseass, ace leather jacket–bestower, Finn’s OTP.
+He's straightforward, he's honest, he's incredibly loyal and he's got some swagger to him."
+Katy Waldman wrote for Slate, "This is Poe Dameron, star pilot, heartthrob, wiseass, ace leather jacket–bestower, Finn's OTP.
 When he grins up at [Kylo Ren], all rakish charm and derring-do, we know the movie will be OK."
 Comic book writer Charles Soule, creator of the 2015 Marvel Comics series Star Wars: Poe Dameron, said of the character, "I think it's his charisma that really defines him, for me.
 Poe Dameron is one charming fellow.
 We've seen great pilots before, and great warriors, but his ability to lead and inspire feels pretty fresh to me, as is his somewhat snappy roguishness."
 Alex Segura, author of Star Wars Poe Dameron: Free Fall, said of Poe, "I love the complexities of the character—he's charming, a bit of a scoundrel, not afraid to bend the rules—but he's also driven by loyalty and legacy, and friendship.
 He's a hero, but in a world where there is absolute good and absolute evil, Poe is a bit gray."
 Addressing Poe's early life as explored in Free Fall, Segura said:

 After filming The Last Jedi but before its release, Isaac said in 2017: